RuchitJagodara/Vasuki/README.md

 The name of this programming language comes from Hindu mythology, where Vasuki is the name of a serpent king who is often depicted as a powerful and wise figure.
 The programming language is named after him to symbolize strength, flexibility, or the ability to handle complex tasks.
 A compiler for a custom language made by me and my friends.

+# Updates

+You can try out our new Vasuki extension which is live on VS code!
+Just search "Vasuki extension" in the extension window and it will appear.

+# Note

+After internal discussions, we've decided to keep the full source code private until the official language launch.
+However, we are excited to share that the second milestone of our project is now available for you to try.
+This is a working version, and we welcome your feedback.
+We look forward to eventually open-sourcing the entire project.

+And sorry for the lack of documentation on the same, the documentation on how to download and use the language will be published in August, 2025.

 # Language Documentation
 [LINK](https://pranjal15195gaur.github.io/Vasuki/)